Starcross/django-starcross-gallery/README.rst

 4. Ensure a `MEDIA directory <https://docs.djangoproject.com/en/2.1/topics/files/>`_ is set up

-5. Run `python manage.py migrate gallery` to create the models.
+5. Run `python manage.py makemigrations gallery`, then `python manage.py migrate gallery` to create the models.

 6. Start the development server and create any albums you required in http://127.0.0.1:8000/admin/.
 It's not necessary to create albums if you prefer just a single image feed